Parenting and marriage are satisfying parts of life, but that doesn’t mean they don’t have their stressful moments.

 6. Make Sleep a Must

-According to the National Heart, Lung, and Blood Institute, sleep deprivation can contribute to high blood pressure, stroke, kidney disease and an increased risk of heart disease.
+According to the National Heart, Lung, and Blood Institute, sleep deprivation can contribute to high blood pressure, stroke, kidney disease, and an increased risk of heart disease.

 7. Forgive Yourself

 Caring for yourself doesn't make you a bad parent or an unloving spouse.
 On the contrary, it makes you a smart one.
-A car can't run on empty and neither can you.
+A car can't run on empty, and neither can you.
 By taking this precious time to build yourself up, you're ensuring you can be the best parent and partner possible.

-Author Bio: Rachael Pace is a relationship expert with years of experience in training and helping couples.
+Author Bio: Rachael Pace is a relationship expert with years of experience training and helping couples.
 She has helped countless individuals and organisations around the world, offering practical and efficient solutions for healthy and successful relationships.
 She is a featured writer for Marriage.com, a reliable resource to support healthy happy marriages.